USBGuard/usbguard.github.io/contribute.md

 ## List of contributors

-The following list contains names of individuals, sorted by the last name, who are actively working on the project or contributed patches to the upstream repositories. **Thanks!**
+The following list contains names of individuals, sorted by the last name, who are actively working on the project or contributed patches to the upstream repositories:

-> Kitt, Stephen
+ * Kitt, Stephen
-> Kopeček, Daniel
+ * Kopeček, Daniel

+**Thanks!**